Directors & Designers

 Director of Education and Founder & Director of Project REAL

-Megan Atkinson received a Bachelor of Fine Arts in Theatre Performance from Columbus State University and a masters in Liberal Studies from East Tennessee State Univeristy.
+Megan Hamilton received a Bachelor of Fine Arts in Theatre Performance from Columbus State University and a masters in Liberal Studies from East Tennessee State Univeristy.
 Megan has also studied at the Institute of Movement in Manhattan, Michael Chekov Studio, Gas and Electric Arts Company.
 Her career as a theatre artist began as a Barter Player in 2006, after which she moved to the Boston, MA area, where she worked for multiple theatre companies as an actor and director.
 Those companies included Shakespeare Now!, Shakespeare in the Valley, Boston Actors Theatre, Company One, 11:11 Theatre Company, Zeitgeist Theatre, Hampstead Stage, and the Longwood Players.
 Before leaving Boston in 2011 to return to Abingdon, she worked with the Cambridge Council for the Arts using theatre techniques to help solve problems with the local transit system.
 She also worked with an organization that used theatre to work on self image with a group of young at-risk girls.
 Megan is very excited to now be using theatre to help educate the future of America in local schools.